 While all three are different, they serve the same purpose—to get you the exposure you need through an electronic, digital medium.
 And did we mention the services are absolutely free?
 That’s right.
 All three offer free registration and you will still get all of the royalties you earn.
 You just need to make sure that you investigate all three options carefully since each venue caters to a distinct audience (and once you choose a publisher you must stick with it).
 That said, to learn a little more about each self-publishing e-agency, continue reading.

 If you choose to use this self-publishing service, your digital book will be available to Amazon Kindle users.
-And with more than 17.5 million Kindles sold just this year (and a predicted 26 million to be sold in 2012) this is certainly a great option to pursue.
+And with more than 23 million Kindles sold in 2013, this is certainly a great option to pursue.
 Ideally you may also be able to reach iPad and other tablet users if they download the Amazon Kindle app to their devices.
 Like the other self-publishing companies listed below, Kindle Direct Publishing allows writers to personally set a distinctive price for which their book will be sold for.
 However, writers can only participate in a 35% or 70% royalty program and the set price must fit accordingly.